Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 This document uses the TLS presentation language {{!RFC8446}} to describe the structure of protocol messages, but does not require the use of a specific transport protocol.
-As such, implementations do not necessarily need to transmit messages according to the TLS format, and can chose whichever encoding method best suits their application.
+As such, implementations do not necessarily need to transmit messages according to the TLS format and can chose whichever encoding method best suits their application.
+However, cryptographic computations MUST be done with the TLS presentation language format to ensure the protocol's security properties are maintained.

 # Tree Construction